yichigo/FCND-Controls-CPP/writeup.md

 ## Project: Control of a 3D Quadrotor

-#### Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.

-The writeup / README should include a statement and supporting figures / images that explain how each rubric item was addressed, and specifically -where in the code each step was handled.

 #### 1.Generate Motor Commands
 From the moment in 3 directions and the thrust ( 4 quantities),